 I soon returned to work and the first week back was challenging.
 If I had to use one word to describe how I felt, it would be foggy.
-Since I had been open about my depression and the treatment with several key coworkers, I got by because they rallied to my side and even took on some of my workload.
+Since I had been open about my depression with coworkers, I got by because they rallied to my side and even took on some of my workload.

 My wife, who was an incredible supporter through the whole ordeal, kept telling me to be patient.
 She had read that it can take up to two weeks before you start feeling normal again after a round of ECT treatments.
 Turns out, that was dead on.